 Here are some key things you’ll want to include when trying to raise money for animals.
 We already know they work!

-- Make it easy for donors to find out if their gift is eligible for a match.
-While we most commonly think of matching gifts as coming from large organizations, plenty of individuals throw their support being matching gifts as well.
+1. Make it easy for donors to find out if their gift is eligible for a match.
+While we most commonly think of matching gifts as coming from large organizations, plenty of individuals throw their support behind matching gifts as well.
 Your donors will be encouraged to give more if they know their donation will go further!

-- Recurring donation prompts are the future.
-Not only do recurring donors tend to donate five times the amount of non-recurring donors throughout their lifetime, but they also have a 90% retention rate.
+4. Recurring donation prompts are the future.
+Not only do recurring donors tend to donate five times the amount of non-recurring donors throughout their lifetime, they also have a 90% retention rate.
 That’s almost double the average donor retention rate of 46%!

 Get Creative When Communicating Donor Impact